GazzolaLab/MiV-OS/README.md

 ## Published demo

-The analysis pipeline and demonstration of RC–KT results are built upon a MiV-OS pipeline, to support, reuse, and adapt in other dataset:
+The analysis pipeline and demonstration of RC–KT results are built upon a MiV-OS pipeline, to support, reproduce, reuse, and adapt in other dataset:

 ```python
 from miv.core import Pipeline